 Due to hazardous road conditions, Kalamazoo Public Schools (KPS) will be closed tomorrow, February.
 On Memorial Day, all buildings are shut down.
 To attend a sporting event at Kalamazoo Central (KC), you can purchase tickets online or at the door.
 All spectators must take a seat in the stands and are not allowed to stand near the fences or play in the long jump zone.

 KC is a smoke-free environment for everyone, including adults.
 Vaping or any other type of electronic smoking device is not permitted, so leave those items at home or in your car.
 If a student is found cursing or refusing to follow instructions from campus security, game administration, or an adult, they may be removed from the game and lose the privilege of being a spectator during the winter season.
 We appreciate the support of the community and want all viewers to feel welcome and comfortable.
 Parents, talk to your students about general expectations for attending sporting events such as following adult instructions, using appropriate language, not throwing objects, staying in their seats and focusing on the game, and encouraging our Giants to victory.

 Have you moved recently?
 If so, make sure to update your contact information with the school office so that there is a good flow of communication between school and home.

-The Kalamazoo Promise is a scholarship for every resident Kalamazoo Public School graduate that provides up to 100% of tuition for post-secondary education.
-Be enrolled as a full-time student, normally 12 credit hours per semester.
-Exceptions to this requirement are made for all students at Kalamazoo Valley Community College, all students enrolled during the summer semesters, and, on a case-by-case basis, for all other students.
+The Kalamazoo Promiseis a scholarship program for every resident Kalamazoo Public School graduate that provides up to 100% tuition for post-secondary education.
+To be eligible for this scholarship, students must be enrolled as full-time students (normally 12 credit hours per semester).
+Exceptions are made for all students at Kalamazoo Valley Community College, all students enrolled during summer semesters, and on a case-by-case basis for all other students.
 This scholarship program provides up to 145 tuition credits (in-state) and mandatory fees for post-secondary education (based on the previous scale).